MarketSquare/robotframework-browser/CONTRIBUTING.md

 Robot Framework.
 These can be run manually with `inv utest` and `inv atest`.
 To run continuously pytests in a watch mode `inv utest-watch`.
 To rerun failed tests you can use `inv atest-failed` The tests are also executed in a pre-push hook.

+If there changes inv TypeScript side, remember to run `inv build` before executing unit or acceptance tests.

 ## Running tests in docker container